 In its financial reports, Disney categorises all revenue into three key segments:

-On 14 November, The Walt Disney Company released its report for Q4 fiscal 2024, which ended on 28 September.
+On 14 November, The Walt Disney Company released its financial results for Q4 of fiscal year 2024, which ended on 28 September 2024.
 Key report data is outlined below:

 Revenue by segment: